Stolkerve/tiny-cloud/README.md

-# tiny_cloud
+# Tiny Cloud
-Backend for a cloud service
+Backend for a cloud service.
+Build with expressjs, mongodb and typescript!